 This difference is easy to demonstrate.
 Re-read the 3rd-paragraph account of the Seahawks touchdown, and follow that with a re-read of the 1st-paragraph account.
 The difference should be palpable.
 The 1st-paragraph account should feel more vivid, more “as if you are there.”
 And this is because the present-tense verbs function to do exactly that. . .take you from a position past the end of the game and place you right in the midst of the action.

-So, we have here another manifestation of a distinction introduced back in the Sep 25/12 post, that is, the distinction between an “objective,” and a “subjective,” experience of a story.
+So, we have here another manifestation of a distinction introduced earlier, that is, the distinction between an “objective,” and a “subjective,” experience of a story.
 An account of an event rendered merely with past-tense verbs functions to distance the readers from the action, thus rendering them mere objective observers.
 However, an account rendered with present-tense verbs moves the readers into a position of proximity, resulting in a subjective “as if you are there” experience.